 Assistant Commissioner, Strategic Initiatives and External Relations

-Eric Ward is Assistant Commissioner, Strategic Initiatives and External Relations with the Information and Privacy Commissioner of Ontario.
+Eric Ward is Assistant Commissioner, Strategic Initiatives and External Relations.

 Chief Financial Officer and Director of Corporate Services

 Edward Jason Arandjelovic, aka “Jason,” joined the Information and Privacy Commissioner of Ontario (IPC) in May 2021 as the new Chief Financial Officer and Director of Corporate Services.

 Jason joined the IPC from the Ontario Public Service (OPS), where he started his career back in 1998.
 Over the course of his twenty-three-year career in the OPS, Jason worked at various OPS ministries in several different roles.